Ultimate Harrisburg Real Estate Investing Guide for 2026

 Property Taxes

-Many borrowers pay real estate taxes via mortgage lenders in monthly installments when they make their loan payments.
-By the time the property taxes are payable, there needs to be adequate money in escrow to handle them.
-If mortgage loan payments are not current, the lender will have to choose between paying the property taxes themselves, or the taxes become past due.
-If taxes are delinquent, the government’s lien leapfrogs any other liens to the front of the line and is taken care of first.
+Escrows for real estate taxes are most often sent to the mortgage lender simultaneously with the loan payment.
+By the time the taxes are due, there needs to be sufficient funds in escrow to handle them.
+If loan payments are not current, the lender will have to either pay the taxes themselves, or they become delinquent.
+Property tax liens go ahead of any other liens.

 Real Estate Market Strength

-An active real estate market having good value appreciation is good for all kinds of note investors.
-The investors can be confident that, if required, a defaulted property can be sold for an amount that makes a profit.
+A vibrant real estate market showing consistent value appreciation is helpful for all types of mortgage note buyers.
+The investors can be confident that, when necessary, a defaulted collateral can be liquidated at a price that makes a profit.

 Passive Real Estate Investing Strategies